-"You're the kindsa Pokémon I hate da most, the kindsa Pokémon that act so high and mighty on their own, the kindsa Pokémon that think they can jus' waltz anywhere they like without trouble!
+"You're the kindsa Pokemon I hate da most, the kindsa Pokemon that act so high and mighty on their own, the kindsa Pokemon that think they can jus' waltz anywhere they like without trouble!
 Ya wouldn't be nuthin' if it wasn't for your trainer, you're nuthin' but a pet!"

 Punch after punch flew across Shine's head.
 He gritted his teeth, withstanding the blows and trying to find some other way out of the situation.
 Although he couldn't move his body, his tail was still free, which was enough, and so he wagged it back and forth, charging up the static field around his body.
 Some of them reacted to it as their fur stuck up, but by then, it was too late.

 Shine released his charge, shocking everyone that restrained him, including the Meowth.
-The rest of the Claws let go, vibrating on the floor, and the Meowth stood, shaking rapidly.
+The rest of the Claws let go, convulsing on the floor, and the Meowth stood, shaking rapidly.
 Without hesitation, Shine stood up and limped his way out of the alleyway, trying to run.
 His leg burned from the still open wound, but there was no time to think.
 He sprang towards the border, gritting his teeth as he focused on reaching Curio, bad leg or not.

 All at once, the Claws tackled him.
 A dozen sets of calloused paws smothered his back and dug into the skin.
 They hissed and growled, tearing new open wounds in various places around Shine's body.
 With each new cut, he sent screams that echoed into the night.
 Each attempt at storing up electricity was interrupted with more flashes of pain.
-They stopped, pinning him down to the ground for their leader to stagger in front of Shine, blocking his view of the border, and the Meowth caressed the part of Shine's face where his eye was missing.
+They stopped, pinning him down to the ground for their leader to stagger in front of Shine, blocking his view of the border.
+The Meowth caressed the part of Shine's face where his eye was missing.